 Energy efficiency is an extremely important subject, especially if you are the person who pays the heating and cooling bills.
-Homes built in the past 50 years typically have HVAC (heating, ventilation, and air-conditioning) systems.
-HVAC systems are designed to circulate air throughout the home.
-Vents or registers are the places where the air exits or enters the duct work through a wall, floor or ceiling.
+Home HVAC systems are designed to circulate air throughout the home, but they typically use a lot of energy to run.
+Vents or registers are the places where the air exits or enters the ductwork through a wall, floor or ceiling.
 If you want to close a vent to an unused room to save energy costs but the vent won't close tightly, you have some options to fix the problem.

 You can seal off supply vents, but do not seal off too many of them.
-Sealing off too many vents can cause damage to the system.
+Sealing off too many vents can cause damage to the system by increasing pressure.
 Determining how many is too many is a complex calculation that will require an expert's guidance.
-However, sealing one or two supply vents will not affect the overall performance of the HVAC system.
+However, sealing one or two supply vents shouldn't affect the overall performance of the HVAC system.

 You should consider permanently closing the opening if the vent is part of a system that is no longer in use.
+This might happen if a professional reconfigures the ductwork and that vent no longer has air supplied to it.
 Install drywall in the old vent opening, then tape, texture and paint the patch to match the existing ceiling finish.

 The least expensive method to seal the vent opening is to remove the vent cover from the ceiling, cut a piece of cardboard to fit inside the vent cover, tape the cardboard in place with polyurethane tape, and reinstall the vent cover.